dataluscorp/browser/tools/sanitizer/docs/index.rst

 **ASan Nightly Project**

-The ASan Nightly Project involves building a Firefox Nightly browser with the popular AddressSanitizer tool and enhancing it with remote crash reporting capabilities for any errors detected.
+The ASan Nightly Project involves building a Datalus Nightly browser with the popular AddressSanitizer tool and enhancing it with remote crash reporting capabilities for any errors detected.

 :ref:`More information <ASan Nightly>`